morpho-org/metamorpho/certora/README.md

 The [`certora/specs`](specs) folder contains the following files:

 - [`ConsistentState.spec`](specs/ConsistentState.spec) checks various properties specifying what is the consistent state of MetaMorpho, what are the reachable setting configurations (such as caps and fee).
+- [`DistinctIdentifiers.spec`](specs/DistinctIdentifiers.spec) checks that the withdraw queue has no duplicate markets.
 - [`Enabled.spec`](specs/Enabled.spec) checks properties about enabled flag of market, notably that it correctly tracks the fact that the market is in the withdraw queue.
 - [`Immutability.spec`](specs/Immutability.spec) checks that MetaMorpho is immutable.
+- [`LastUpdated.spec`](specs/LastUpdated.spec) checks that all Morpho Blue markets that MetaMorpho interacts with are created markets.
 - [`Liveness.spec`](specs/Liveness.spec) checks some liveness properties of MetaMorpho, notably that some emergency solutions are always available.
 - [`PendingValues.spec`](specs/PendingValues.spec) checks properties on the values that are still under timelock.
 Those properties are notably useful to prove that actual storage variables, when set to the pending value, use a consistent value.
 - [`Range.spec`](specs/Range.spec) checks the bounds (if any) of storage variables.